PacktPublishing/Extending-Microsoft-Power-Apps-with-Power-Apps-Component-Framework/README.md

 | [PCF Generator](https://www.npmjs.com/package/generator-pcf) | >= 1.4.5 |
 | [Node JS](https://nodejs.org) | >= 12.18.3 |
 | [npm](https://nodejs.org) | >= 6.14.6 |

+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](: https://static.packt-cdn.com/downloads/9781800564916_ColorImages.pdf).

 ## About the Author